 Charlotte has plenty for the sports fan, like the huge Nascar Museum as well as a track just outside the city, the Panthers stadium and the Time Warner Arena.
-But a sports fan I am not, though there were plenty of museums, like the free Wells Fargo History Museum which was entertaining and interesting, and the Bechtler Museum of Modern Art with the striking “Firebird” statue guarding over its treasures of Picasso, Warhol and many more.
+But a sports fan I am not.
+So I was pleased with all of Charlotte’s museums, like the free Wells Fargo History Museum which was entertaining and interesting, and the Bechtler Museum of Modern Art.
+I was wowed with the striking “Firebird” statue guarding out front of the Art Museum over its treasures of Picasso, Warhol and many more.
 I was also pleased, without visiting the zoo, to get my animal fix at the Discovery Place with its enchanting Rainforest exhibit where I could have stayed all day watching and looking for all the bird species that called it home, and their aquarium that draws you into its deep blue.
 I also visited Charlotte Nature Museum that had some native species of turtles, snakes, owls and mammals like opossums and others.

 My main method of exploring a new city is on foot, from sidewalks to pathways to off the beaten trails.
 It’s this way that I strolled through Charlotte’s infamous 4th Ward.
 The city is made up of four wards, with the 4th being home to historic, Victorian homes that are over 100 years old, hidden foot paths and a charming park full of eclectic bird houses that looked right out of Alice in Wonderland.
 I loved strolling through these streets with their colourful houses full of personality and so quiet, you could hear the birds singing, you feel like the city is miles away instead of just around a corner.